basecamp/campfire-api/README.md

 The single exception to using the token for authentication is with the `/users/me.xml` endpoint, which may be accessed with the username and password of the authenticating user.
 The resulting XML will include (among other things) a `<api-auth-token>` element, containing the user's API token.
 This token can then be used for subsequent requests.

 If you're making a public integration with Campfire for others to enjoy, you can also use OAuth 2.
-This allows users to authorize your application to use Basecamp Classic on their behalf without having to copy/paste API tokens or touch sensitive login info.
+This allows users to authorize your application to use Campfire on their behalf without having to copy/paste API tokens or touch sensitive login info.

 Read the [37signals API Authentication Guide](https://github.com/37signals/api/tree/master/sections/authentication.md) for more info on using OAuth.